 Career Fair Attire

 Business casual attire is appropriate for K-State career fairs.
-Business casual for men means slacks or khakis with a dress shirt.
+Business casual may include slacks, skirts, or khakis with a dress shirt.
 A tie is recommended for a professional appearance.
-Business casual for women is widely defined but dress slacks or a simple skirt with a button-down shirt are good choices.
 Comfortable, closed-toe shoes are advisable.
-For both men and women, accessories should be kept to a minimum.
-Business professional is also commonly worn to career events.
+Accessories should be kept to a minimum.
+Business professional attire is also commonly worn to career events.